-During the last financial year, no instances of forced labor or child labor were identified in our operations and supply chains.
-Therefore, no measures were taken to remedy cases of forced labor or child labor or loss of income for workers in our supply chain.
+During the last financial year, no instances of forced labour or child labour were identified in our operations and supply chains.
+Therefore, no measures were taken to remedy cases of forced labour or child labour or loss of income for workers in our supply chain.

-However, we remain vigilant regarding these risks and continue to evolve our due diligence program to ensure its robustness in preventing instances of child labor or forced labor.
+However, we remain vigilant regarding these risks and continue to evolve our due diligence program to ensure its robustness in preventing instances of child labour or forced labour.

-7. Training
+7. TRAINING